-At the Picnic House Concession, Alcoholic beverages may be served to complement the food service, provided that the concessionaire obtains the appropriate license(s) from the State Liquor Authority (SLA).
-Alcoholic beverages may only be served in the Licensed Premises and/or in a cordoned-off area if exterior seating is proposed and must be consumed on the Licensed Premises within designated areas.
+Alcoholic beverages may only be served if the concessionaire obtains the appropriate license(s) from the State Liquor Authority (SLA) and provided that the concessionaire follows all city and state laws regarding the sale of to-go alcoholic beverages.
 All efforts must be made to keep alcohol consumption discrete.
 The operator must keep in mind that this is a public park and the consumption of alcohol should be encouraged only as an accompaniment to the cuisine.